calmm-js/kefir.atom/README.md

 * You can **_store_** state in **_first-class_** objects
   called [Atom](#class-Atom)s.
   * *This means that you can avoid copying or duplicating state to share it across components of your program.
-You simply share a reference, the `Atom`, to the state.*
+You simply share references to the state.*

 * You can define **_decomposed_** views of state using [lens](#lens)es.
   * *This means that when a component of your program is only interested in a